-Having discussed how vorticity is conserved in simple inviscid flows and how it diffuses away under the action of viscosity, we must now consider its sources.
+Having discussed how vorticity is conserved in simple inviscid flows and how it diffuses away under the action of viscosity, we now consider its sources.
 The most important source is a solid surface.
-When fluid suddenly encounters a solid surface like the leading edge of an airplane wing, intermolecular forces act to decelerate the fluid very rapidly in a thin boundary layer along the surface.
+When fluid suddenly encounters a solid surface, such as the leading edge of an airplane wing or a spoon stirring coffee, intermolecular forces act to decelerate the

+Fig. 14.9: Mechanical explanation for the creation of vorticity in a non-barotropic fluid.
+The net pressure gradient force F, acting at the geometric center of a small fluid element, is normal to the isobars (solid lines) and does not pass through the center of mass of the element; thereby a torque is produced. fluid very rapidly in a thin boundary layer along the surface.
 This introduces circulation and consequently vorticity into the flow, where none existed before; and that vorticity then diffuses into the bulk flow, thickening the boundary layer (Sec.
 14.4 below).

-If the fluid is non-barotropic, then pressure gradients can also create vorticity, as described by the second term on the right hand side of our vorticity evolution law (14.6), $-\nabla P \times \nabla \rho / \rho^2$.
+If the fluid is non-barotropic (usually due to spatially variable chemical composition or spatially variable temperature), then pressure gradients can also create vorticity, as described by the second term on the right hand side of our vorticity evolution law (14.6), $-\nabla P \times \nabla \rho/\rho^2$.
 Physically what happens is that, when the surfaces of constant pressure (isobars) do not coincide with the surfaces of constant density (isochors), then the net pressure force on a small fluid element does not pass through its center of mass, and the pressure therefore exerts a torque on the fluid element, introducing some rotational motion and vorticity.
-(See Figure 14.5.)
+(See Figure 14.9.)
 Non-barotropic pressure gradients can therefore create vorticity within the body of the fluid.
 Note that as the vortex lines must be continuous, any fresh ones that are created within the fluid must be created as loops that expand from a point or a line.

-There are three other common sources of vorticity in fluid dynamics: Coriolis forces (when one's reference frame is rotating rigidly), curving shock fronts (when the fluid speed is supersonic) and Lorentz forces (when the fluid is electrically conducting).
+There are three other common sources of vorticity in fluid dynamics: Coriolis forces, when one's reference frame is rotating rigidly, and Lorentz forces, when the fluid is magnetized and electrically conducting [last two terms in Eqs.
+(14.7) and (14.15)], and also curving shock fronts (when the fluid speed is supersonic).
 We shall discuss these in Sec.
-14.5 and Chaps 17 and 18, respectively.
+14.5 and Chaps.
+19 and 17, respectively.